-We believe in the dignity of leftovers.
-Our Chewse to Connect series features stories from the field, highlighting the impact your food donations have on the community around us.
-This week we take a look at Chewse to Give recipient organization, Skid Row Housing Trust in Los Angeles.
+We believe there’s dignity in leftovers.
+Our Chewse to Connect series features stories from the field, highlighting the impact your food donations have on the local community.
+This week we’re taking a look at Chewse to Give recipient organization, Skid Row Housing Trust in Los Angeles.

 The nuts and bolts of the hunger problem in LA

 Los Angeles is home to some of the best restaurants in the country (the world?).
 You don’t even have to leave your house to get down on some Ethiopian injera, Thai curry, or a good old-fashioned cheeseburger.

 Feeding a hungry belly is usually as easy as pressing a button or hopping in the car.
 For many though, staving off hunger isn’t as easy.
 Hunger and dependable access to food is a problem that affects 1.4 million people in Los Angeles County.
 With Copia and Chewse, Skid Row Housing Trust is doing its part to change that.

 Since 1982, the Trust, as it’s more commonly called, has been dedicated to securing safe, affordable, housing and support services to unhoused residents in Los Angeles.
 The non-profit takes a community approach to ending homelessness once and for all.
 Medical services, counseling, and now, a growing food donation-driven meal program, are just a few of the services residents receive each week.

 Before Chewse and Copia, the Trust’s residents had to rely on referrals to food banks or soup kitchens for a meal.
 It’s often difficult for folks receiving services from the Trust to access fresh, quality food because of high transportation and food costs.

 Even navigating a grocery store, the Trust says, proves difficult for residents who deal with medical or mental health issues.
 Food deliveries through Copia and Chewse to Give remove that challenge by bringing meals to residents as often as four times a day.
 Residents receive better, more reliable access to quality food.